 Building an Economy Within a DAO

-  This essay is based on a talk I gave to Crypto, Culture, & Society, which is building a liberal arts education for crypto.
+This essay is based on a talk I gave to Crypto, Culture, & Society.

 Though more complex activity has moved to the digital world, our tools to coordinate in a digitally-native way haven’t evolved at the same pace.
 DAOs are emerging as a defining coordination mechanism, but they are still in their infancy.
 To reach their fullest potential, DAOs — like nation states — should work to build thriving internal economies that serve their missions.

 This post covers how DAOs can build internal economies, use their native tokens and treasuries to serve their goals, and apply models from economics, history, and anthropology to operate effectively.

 Why Japan, Taiwan, South Korea, and China Have Succeeded